Prayash5522/Cheatcode_RMED901_Final_exam/read_me_folder/README.md

  - Note: to delete branch use the code in TERMINAL: git branch -D "name of the branch"

- - Completed Task 3
+ - Completed Task 2

  - Saved the tidy data named: "2025_09_08_tidy_version_day2.txt"

 ## Day3 - 2025_09_09

+ - Completed some parts of Tasks 3

- - Joined the tidy dataset from day 2 and
+ - Joined the tidy dataset from day 2

  - Saved the tidy data named: "2025_09_08_joined_data_day2.txt"

- - Completed Tasks 4

 ## Day4 - 2025_09_10